When might you have a tummy tuck?

 You can also use the Question Builder tool to create your question list for the appointment.
 Prepare your list, then print or email it so you remember what you want to ask.

-Your surgeon will need to take a complete medical history.
+Your surgeon will take a complete medical history.
 Take notice of any pre-surgery instructions you are given.
 You might be asked to:

 - reach your optimal weight first